EPA's Region 6 Office

 Serving: Arkansas, Louisiana, New Mexico, Oklahoma, Texas, and 66 Tribal Nations

-The U.S. Environmental Protection Agency Region 6 Regional Science Council (EPA R6 RSC) Converses with Students Earth Day web casts were developed to promote the value of science to classrooms via web cast format.
-Our goals are to reinforce with students the importance of staying in school, to get an education that will enable them to make better choices for their future and to enhance students' knowledge of their surrounding environment while reinforcing STEM (Science, Engineering, Math, and Engineering) topics.
+The U.S. Environmental Protection Agency Region 6 Regional Science Council (EPA R6 RSC) Converses with Students Earth Day web casts were developed to promote the value of science to students via web cast format, while reinforcing the importance of staying in school and engaging students in STEM (Science, Engineering, Math, and Engineering) topics.

 NASA and EPA Climate Change Event

-As part of this year's Converses with Students web casts outreach effort, the RSC recommends visiting the following EPA link http://www.epa.gov/climatechange/kids/index.html (A Student's Guide to Global Climate Change) to learn more about Climate Change.
+As part of these Converses with Students web casts outreach effort, the RSC recommends visiting A Student's Guide to Global Climate Change to learn more about Climate Change.

 RSC Converses with Students Coordinator Sala Senkayi